Drosophila suzukii: Economic impact

 The economic impact of D. suzukii on fruit crops is negative and significantly affects a wide variety of summer fruit in the United States including cherries, blueberries, grapes, nectarines, pears, plums, pluots, peaches, raspberries, and strawberries, and blackberries.
+D. suzukii was also found in apples in Europe.
 Damage was first noticed in North America in the western states of California, Oregon, and Washington in 2008; yield loss estimates from that year vary widely, with negligible loss in some areas to 80% loss in others depending on location and crop.
 The $500 million actual loss due to pest damage in 2008—the first year D. suzukii was observed in California—is an indication of the potential damage the pest can cause upon introduction to a new location.
 Economic losses have now been reported across North America and in Europe as the fly has spread to new areas.
 In 2015 it is estimated that national economic loss for producers in the United States was $700 million.
 Future losses may decrease as growers learn how to better control the pest, or may keep increasing as the fly continues to spread.